emmavanoss/jlox/README.md

 An implementation of lox in java, following [Bob Nystrom's guide to crafting interpreters](https://craftinginterpreters.com/).

-It's almost completely implemented except for inheritance.
-Make your own way in this world.
+It's almost completely implemented with some notably missing features.
+You didn't need arrays I hope.

 ## Lox